marqo-ai/marqo/README.md

 )

 results = mq.index("my-first-index").search(
-    q="What is the best outfit to wear on the moon?"
+    q="What is the best outfit to wear on the moon?", searchable_attributes=["Title", "Description"] )
-)

 ```